When Will Dave Doeren Become NC State’s All-Time Wins Leader?

 Links to agencies with experience will offer advice and support.
 In North Carolina, these bodies include the state’s Problem Gambling Program and the local National Council on Problem Gambling branch.

-Yes, but only for retail, as online North Carolina sports betting sites and mobile apps are not yet legal.
+Yes, but only for retail, as online North Carolina sports betting sites and mobile apps are not yet live.
 The only locations where legal sports betting takes place are at three casinos.
-Efforts to legalize sports wagering, both online and mobile, are underway by North Carolina lawmakers.
+Efforts to legalize sports wagering, both online and mobile, have succeeded, with those sportsbooks on the way.

 The minimum age for legal sports betting in North Carolina is 21 years old.
-It's expected this will be the minimum age when mobile and online sports betting are legalized.
-The full online and mobile launch is expected to be in 2024.
+This is the minimum age for retail, mobile and online sportsbooks.
+Retail locations are live now, while online and mobile sportsbooks are expected to go live in 2024.

 The North Carolina gambling tax rate that betting operators are expected to pay is 18%.
-If imposed, it will be in line with other tax rates for legal sportsbooks.
-This is different from the income tax, which winning sports bettors will be expected to pay in North Carolina.
+That is in line with other tax rates for legal sportsbooks.
+This is different from the income tax, which North Carolina sports bettors who win a certain amount of money will be expected to pay.

 The only North Carolina sportsbooks currently in operation are Harrah's Cherokee Casino Resort, Harrah's Cherokee Valley River and Catawba Two Kings Casino.
-If the 2023 North Carolina sports betting bill passes, you'll also be able to bet with online sports betting sites and mobile apps.
+You'll also be able to bet with sports betting sites and mobile apps now that the the North Carolina sports betting bill has passed.

 You do not need to be resident for legal North Carolina sports betting.
 However, anybody who wants to wager with a sportsbook will need to be located within state lines.
 Sportsbooks will use geolocation technology to ensure compliance, whether it's with North Carolina betting sites or mobile apps.